blake-fm/vcenter-log4j/README.md

 2021-12-13 12:46 UTC - Added PSC Client for 6.5 - see below

+VMware have released a python script linked on the KB article.
+The initial teething problems with their version seem to have been resolved.

 ## Quick and dirty
 - SSH to vCenter
 - Run `shell`